Accessing your super

 Any non-preserved super you had at 30 June 1999 can generally be taken as cash when your super becomes payable (eg on resignation or retrenchment).
 This rule applies even if you roll the money into other funds.

-If you think you are eligible to withdraw your super, please contact us so we can provide you with the correct forms and procedures for your circumstances.
+If you think you are eligible to withdraw your super, whether because it is unpreserved or early access may apply, please contact us so we can provide you with the correct forms and procedures for your circumstances.
 Please note we will request certified copies of documents that prove your identity before withdrawing any money from your account.
 Due to these requirements, withdrawals may take time to be processed but we arrange it as fast as possible.